PROTECTED BIKE LANES FOR BRUNSWICK

 Help make Brunswick safer for people on bikes and pedestrians by joining our Brunswick for Bikes Facebook group.

-Protected bike lanes on Sydney Road will improve safety for cyclists, motorists and pedestrians.
+More protected bike lanes in Brunswick will improve safety for cyclists, motorists and pedestrians.
 They will also encourage more people to choose active transport – improving the health of our community and reducing pollution.